kanishka-linux/rpi-utilities/README.md

 5. `$ sudo reboot` : reboot to apply changes

-6. Now install `kawaii-player` on any other computer with any OS (GNU/Linux, OSX or Windows).
-We'll call this computer `Master` PC.
+6. Now install [kawaii-player](https://github.com/kanishka-linux/kawaii-player#dependencies-and-installation) on any other computer (GNU/Linux, OSX or Windows).
+We'll call this computer `Master` PC, from which we'll cast videos to RPi
    * Enable Media Server on the Master
    * Set `Preferences`->`PC-To-PC Casting` -> `Master`, which will add new menu `PC To PC Casting` to the playlist context menu.
    * From the newly added context menu, setup `Slave IP Address` (i.e. add address of RPi which one has noted down in step 2).
-   * Once slave ip addres has been setup on the master, one can cast any video/audio/playlist from master to Rpi, using the same context menu.
+   * Once slave ip addres has been setup on the master, one can cast any video/audio/playlist from library of the master to Rpi, using the same context menu.
-   * For more information on `PC-To-PC Casting` in the context of kawaii-player, take a look at this [link](https://github.com/kanishka-linux/kawaii-player/wiki/Casting)
+   * For more information on `PC-To-PC Casting` in the context of kawaii-player, visit this [link](https://github.com/kanishka-linux/kawaii-player/wiki/Casting)

 #### Any Advantage of using RPi and kawaii-player instead of regular casting device?